aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-structure.md

         underlay_multicast:
           pim_sm:

-            # Enable/Disable Protocol Independent Multicast sparse mode in the underlay on all p2p uplink interfaces, mlag l3 peer interface and core interfaces for the specific node.
+            # Configure PIM sparse-mode in the underlay on all P2P uplink interfaces, MLAG L3 peer interface and core interfaces for the specific node.
             enabled: <bool>

-            # Enable/Disable Protocol Independent Multicast sparse mode in the underlay on specific p2p uplink interfaces.
-If not set, all uplinks will be enabled.
-Set as False to remove all uplinks.
+            # Configure PIM sparse-mode in the underlay on specific P2P uplink interfaces.
+Set as `false` to remove all uplinks.
             uplinks: <bool; default=True>

             # Uplink Interface names to enable for Protocol Independent Multicast sparse mode.